 MMO: What’s your take on the specialization of bullpens that we’ve seen in the game the past several seasons?

-LaTroy: Well, my take is you play the game to win the game.
+LaTroy: My take is you play the game to win the game.
 Whichever way that plays out, and you know when I played we talked about it, you could lose the game in the seventh inning, you could lose the game in the sixth inning.
-So I look at it, why not put one of your best pitchers in at that time to save the game and let it play out from there on.
+So I look at it, why not put one of your best pitchers in at that time to save the game and let it play out from there on?

 A lot of time you can lose the game in the fifth, sixth, seventh inning, so why would you be saving your best pitcher for last if you need him right then?
 That’s just part of it.
 That’s the thing about sports and especially baseball, it evolves over time.
 It’s just another version of baseball evolving to its full potential.